 It roughly translates to “Om, most compassionate Rama!
 Please send your healing energy right here to earth, to earth (twice for emphasis).
 Salutations.”

 Mantras and sutras are essential spiritual tools.
 They are vehicles enabling our awareness to traverse our subconscious mind.
 And they can connect us with pure consciousness and nature.
 They help us speed up healing and learning.
-The catalog of mantras in this article provide a foundation for inner work.
+The catalog of mantras in this article provides a foundation for inner work.
 Enjoy.
 Namaste.

 “The mantra that you are given in Transcendental Meditation you keep to yourself.
 The reason being, true happiness is not out there, true happiness lies within.” ― David Lynch